Cost of Attendance

 Cost of Living

 The cost of living in Gainesville, Florida is comparatively low.
 This reduces the total costs of education for Florida dental students as compared with other metropolitan areas.
 Food, transportation, and housing allowances are included in the DMD COA.
-These allowances are based on actual Gainesville-area costs.
+These allowances are based on actual Gainesville-area costs and updated annually.

-Additional required expenses for successful completion of the DMD program include, but are not limited to, the following: scrubs, loupes, NBDE fees, etc. These expenses are included in the Clothing/Miscellaneous category of the DMD COA.
+Additional required expenses for successful completion of the DMD program include but are not limited to, the following: scrubs, loupes, INBDE fees, CDCA Licensure Exam, etc. These expenses are included in the Clothing/Miscellaneous category of the DMD COA.

 All students in the DMD program are required to be covered under a comprehensive health insurance policy.
 You will be automatically enrolled in the UF student insurance plan unless you have an approved insurance waiver on file by the designated semester deadline.
 Information on health insurance, waivers, and deadline dates is available on the UF Health Compliance Office website⤷.